blocknetdx/blocknet-docs/blocknetDXservice-node.md

 * On the SNODE SERVER computer restart the BlocknetDX wallet with the service node credentials in the `blocknetdx.conf`

-* Your Service Node(s) are running successfully.
+* Your service node(s) are now running.
+Proceed to the next section to ensure the setup worked.
 You can close off the CLIENT computer BlocknetDX wallet if you want.

 * The CLIENT computer will receive the "Servicenode Rewards".
-If you are hosting wallets on your service node, you will receive trading fees as well.
+If you are hosting wallets on your service node, you will also receive trading fees.

 ### Status Checks